Gravitational Lensing Characteristics of the Transparent Sun: Strength of a centrally peaked lens

 \section{Strength of a centrally peaked lens}

 Not only does the Sun's mass density decrease monotonically with radius, but its mass density projected onto a lens plane also decreases monotonically with radius.
-Surface density normalized to the critical surface density needed to generate multiple images is referred to as a dimensionless surface density $\kappa$ and is a measure of the strength of the lens \citep{schneider}.
-If $\kappa (\vec r )\ge 1$ for {\it some} regions on the lens then the lens is termed ``strong."
-For instructive comparisons to our Sun, a ``constant density" sphere of radius $R_\odot$ with a volume density equal to the average density of the Sun is used.
+Surface density normalized to the critical surface density needed to generate multiple images is referred to as a dimensionless surface density (also called convergence) $\kappa$ and is a measure of the strength of the lens \citep{cowling,schneider}.